kangkyu/12_notes_app/README.md

 This app is to be used to keep a running tally of your notes.
 You re-writte your note into a hash format in yaml with headings/keys such as `search_term:` , `glossary:` or `vim_tricks:` and their values.
-`search_terms: ['virtual private servers', 'fibonacci', 'Angular']`
+`search_terms: ['virtual private servers', 'Fibonacci', 'Angular']`

-When the note is run by the script it will separate the info in those headers/keys to separate pages which are named after them.
+When the note is run by the script ` $ ruby noteapp.rb my_new_note.yml ` it will separate the info in those headers/keys to separate pages which are named after them.
 These pages will aggregate over time once you continue to send more notes through.

 You will end up with a `search_term.txt` page and a `glossary.txt` page and a `vim_tricks.txt` page that will be individually formatted.